rezvanmj/ober_task1/README.md

 ### measuring distance and address
 - This feature uses Flutter with GetX for state management, flutter_map and latlong2 for map rendering and geographic calculations, and geolocator for obtaining the device’s current location.
-- Distance between the selected points is calculated using latlong2 utilities, while **OSRM (Open Source Routing Machine) API** is used to fetch the route.
+- Distance between the selected points is calculated using latlong2 utilities, while **OSRM (Open Source Routing Machine) API with user-agent : flutter_map_app** is used to fetch the route.
 Reverse geocoding to get human-readable addresses is handled via HTTP requests to appropriate services.
 This combination ensures accurate distance measurement, route drawing, and address retrieval for pickup and drop-off points.

 ### State Management
 - Managed with `GetX`, enabling reactive and predictable state updates .